shyakaster/fullcsscourse/README.md

 * Multiple rules can apply to one element
 * Specifity resolves multiple rules conflicts
 * Inheritance defaults can be changed

+**Diving Deeper- Section 3**

+* The BoxModel
+* Height and Width
+* The Display property
+* Properties worth to remember
+* Pseudo classes and elements
+**Note**
+  * Margin collapsing- This means two elements on top of each other both have margins and the larger margin always wins.
+This is inforced by the box model.
+So it is advised to use margin-top or margin-bottom if you want to enforce one
+  * All block elements like sections all have a width of 100 percent.
+They take the full length of the containing element.
+  * The height behaves a bit different though.
+The parent elements have to cascade the property down to the target element if you use height percentange
+  * Box-sizing is by default set to content-box which is the height and width of the content only without including the padding and the border but if you set it to border-box then it will include them and it is considered good practice.
+  * Always better to set it using the universal element if you prefer your height and width to include the padding and border of the content

+  ``html
+      *{
+        box-sizing: border-box;
+      }
+  *The prefered way of setting the box-sizing property ``html
+      box-sizing: border-box;

+  *The default way
+  ``html
+      box-sizing: content-box;